chechir/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

-Here we calculate which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps:
+Also, we calculate which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps:

 ```r
 cat("Interval  :", tmp$interval[which.max(tmp$meanSteps)])